maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     **@import "susy";**
     @import "mobile/layout";

 Don't forget to restart your server, and wallah!
 You have a pretty powerful responsive grid system.
 To learn how to use it, the best reference can be found at the [source][].
-The following tutorials demonstrate Susy in action:
+The following tutorials also demonstrate Susy in action:

 - [Responsive Grids With Susy][Susy Grids]
 - [Off-canvas layout with Susy][Off-canvas]

+For our application we'll set up our responsive grid through Susy follows:

+XXXX

 ### @media